edtechre/pybroker/README.md

 ## A Quick Example

 Code speaks louder than words!
-Here is a peek at what backtesting with PyBroker looks like:
+Get a glimpse of what backtesting with PyBroker looks like with these code snippets:

 **Rule-based Strategy**: